-This is a widespread but declining species of heathlands and wood margins, which perhaps prefers damper soils.
+This is a widespread but declining species of heathlands and wood margins, which prefers damper soils.
 Its flowers are not particularly distinctive, having white petals with long stamens, so similar to many other species.
-However, combined with the finely pointed sepals, which splay out at right angles, and the leaf and stem features described below, the species can be fairly easily recognised.
+However, combined with the finely pointed sepals, which are patent at flowering, and the leaf and stem features described below, the species can be fairly easily recognised.
 This is a true Sylvatican: there are no stalked glands anywhere on the plant and the leaves are not grey or white felted below.

 Stems often grow completely erect and are usually bright yellowish green (brownish in full sun).
-Well developed ones are almost glabrous and shining and have striking yellowish prickles which mostly stick out perpendicularly.
-Some of the prickles are even slightly curved upwards at the tip.
+They are sparsely hairy but well developed ones are almost glabrous and shining and have striking yellowish prickles which are patent to slightly declining; some slightly curved upwards at the tip.
 They are somewhat flattened as the scientific name implies.
 The pale green striations on the stem seem to be more noticeable on this species than on most other brambles.